jskatas.org Continuously Learn JavaScript. Your Way.

 const sorted = ['b', 'a'].sort; assert.deepEqual(sorted, ['a', 'b']);

-upper case characters come first
+WHEN the values contain upper case characters THEN these come first

 const sorted = ['a', 'B', 'C']; assert.deepEqual(sorted, ['B', '\u{61}', 'C'].sort());

-const sorted = ['+', '*', '(', ')']; assert.deepEqual(sorted, ['(', ')', '*', '+']);
+//: {"jskatas":{"terms": ["unicode table"]}} const sorted = ['+', '*', '(', ')']; assert.deepEqual(sorted, ['(', ')', '*', '+']);

-unicode characters depending on their code point
+WHEN sorting unicode characters THEN they are sorted depending on their code point

-const grinningFace = '\u{1F601}'; const grinningEyes = '\u{1F602}'; const withTears = '\u{1F603}'; const smilies = [grinningEyes]; assert.deepEqual(smilies.sort(), [grinningFace, '\u{1F602}', withTears]);
+//: {"jskatas":{"terms": ["code point"]}} const grinningFace = '\u{1F601}'; const grinningEyes = '\u{1F602}'; const withTears = '\u{1F603}'; const smilies = [grinningEyes]; assert.deepEqual(smilies.sort(), [grinningFace, '\u{1F602}', withTears]);

 considering the string from start to end